The 21 Best Things To Do in Bucharest, Romania

 7. Victoriei Street/Calea Victoriei

-At some point on your trip you will inevitably find yourself walking along Calea Victoriei.
-The street is home to some incredible architecture as well as a number of Bucharest’s most famous spots including the Romanian Athenaeum, Revolution Square, Pasajul Macca-Vilacrosse and much more.
+At some point on your trip, you’ll inevitably find yourself walking along Calea Victoriei.
+The street is home to some incredible architecture as well as a number of Bucharest’s most famous spots, including the Romanian Athenaeum, Revolution Square, Pasajul Macca-Vilacrosse, and much more.

-As one of the oldest streets in the city there’s plenty of significant spots to see, so make sure to stroll along Calea Victoriei at least once during your stay.
+As one of the oldest streets in the city, there are plenty of significant spots to see, so make sure to stroll along Calea Victoriei at least once during your stay.

 8. Parks and Gardens